AdaGold/csv-practice/README.md

         - "Event"
         - "Medal"

-1. Come up with 2 test cases that test the core functionality, and are nominal tests.
+1. Before reading the test file, write down a description of 2 test cases that test the core functionality, and are nominal tests.
 1. Read through the tests in `test/csv_practice_test.rb`.
     - How did we "Assert" and check that the method returns an array of hashes?
     - How did we "Assert" and check that the method returns an array of hashes with the correct keys?
     - How did we "Assert" and check that the method returns an accurate list of Olympic medalists?
     - What nominal tests did we miss?
-1. Come up with 2 edge test cases that aren't in our tests.
+1.Write down descriptions of 2 edge test cases that aren't in our tests.
 (Don't write the tests, just come up with your test cases for practice!)
 1. TDD the implementation of `get_all_olympic_athletes(filename)` with the provided tests.
+(In other words, given the tests have already been written for you, write the method to get all tests to pass.)

 ### `total_medals_per_team(olympic_data)`

 The tests in `test/csv_practice_test.rb` describe a method named `total_medals_per_team(olympic_data)`.

 This method's responsibility is to:
   - take in an array of data of olympic athletes.
-Each element in the array should be a hash representing an Olympic athletes.
+Each element in the array should be a hash representing an Olympic athlete.
   - return a hash with the details of how many medals every team has achieved.
     - This hash should have a key for every team that has won at least one medal (the key is a string)
     - The value for each key should be an integer
     - A team has achieved a medal if their medal is not `"NA"`
-  - this method SHOULD NOT be reading from a CSV file or writing to a CSV file
+  - This method SHOULD NOT be reading from a CSV file or writing to a CSV file

-1. Come up with 2 test cases that test the core functionality, and are nominal tests.
+1. Write descriptions for 2 test cases that test the core functionality, and are nominal tests.
 1. Read through the tests in `test/csv_practice_test.rb`.
     - In the tests, how do we "Arrange" and setup the data of all Olympic athletes?
     - How did we "Assert" and check that the method returns a hash?
     - How did we "Assert" and check that the method returns an accurate hash?
     - What nominal tests did we miss?
-1. Come up with 2 edge test cases that aren't in our tests.
+1. Write descriptions for 2 edge test cases that aren't in our tests.
 (Don't write the tests, just come up with your test cases for practice!)
 1. TDD the implementation of `total_medals_per_team(olympic_data)` with the provided tests.

 ### Can `total_medals_per_team` Use Enumerable Methods?